jopemachine/my-dev-env-mac/README.md

 ### [homebrew] dependencies

-- [neovim]: Vim-fork focused on extensibility and usability
 - [lunarvim]: An IDE layer for Neovim with sane defaults.
 Completely free and community driven.
 - [tmux]
-- [homebrew]: 🍻 Default formulae for the missing package manager for macOS (or Linux)
 - [mas]: 📦 Mac App Store command line interface
-- [oh-my-zsh]: 🙃 A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
 - [mcfly]: Fly through your shell history.
 Great Scott!
 - [ranger]: A VIM-inspired filemanager for the console
-- [iTerm2]: iTerm2 is a terminal emulator for Mac OS X that does amazing things.
 - [forgit]: 💤 A utility tool powered by fzf for using git interactively.
 - [delta]: A syntax-highlighting pager for git, diff, and grep output
-- [agnoster]: A ZSH theme designed to disclose information contextually, with a powerline aesthetic
 - [starship]: ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [ripgrep]: ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [fd]: A simple, fast and user-friendly alternative to 'find'